-2. Face Masks – At UW-La Crosse, like most college campuses, face masks are mandatory in all public spaces.
+2. Face Masks – At UW-La Crosse, like most college campuses, face masks are expected indoors.
 How many do you need?
 We suggest a minimum of two, but you will probably want more.
 Think about face masks like you think about underwear when you pack, advises Tori Carlson in Residence Life at UW-La Crosse.
 If you have a habit of letting laundry pile up, pack more masks or have a plan to wash them regularly.
-Check out these CDC tips on washing face masks.
+Check out these .

-3. Headphones or earbuds – Consider that the entire campus is now your classroom as more students will have a combination of online and in-person courses.
-During online courses, you’ll want the ability to focus on what you’re working on and cancel out other noise.
+3. Headphones or earbuds – Remember you have a roommate(s), so anything that involves watching lectures or videos online would best be done using headphones.
+You’ll want the ability to focus on what you’re working on and cancel out other noise.
 Along those lines, make sure your device has video and audio capabilities.
-Can't afford new technology?
-Check out the emergency resources and aid available to students on campus.

 4. Late night snacks.
 COVID-19 has brought changed hours of operation for dining options on campus and off.
 If you typically need that late-night — 10 p.m. to midnight — boost of energy while studying, think through snacks and microwavable meals to bring with or pick up on campus before it gets late.

 5. Hand sanitizer.
 You’ll see it around campus, but you’ll also want your own.
 Get a big bottle and a small travel size to refill and carry with you.